Basic definition and solution to the biased bisect problem #

 - instFintypeElemProdNatΛceiledOfPosReal s t ceil = Fintype.ofFinite ↑(Λceiled s t ceil)

-Consequently Δceiled
+Consequently Δceiled well-ordered.

 We now can show the whole set Δ is also well-ordered.
 Although Δ is an infinite set and can become arbitrarily dense for larger elements, its base, as indicated by the ceiled variation, behaves friendly for the order.